Welcome to Daring Opinion

 How Arab National Bank Pioneered the Development of a Personal-Computer-Based Client/Server Core Banking System

-The most challenging professional experience of my thirty-year banking career were the last seven years, starting 1991, reorganizing Arab National Bank (ANB) into the modern age.
+The most challenging professional experience of my thirty-year banking career involved bringing the Arab National Bank in Saudi Arabia into the modern age.

-In what follows, I will outline why the Board of Directors decided to implement a root and branch reengineering and reorganization of the institution.
-I will list the principles that guided the process of change and describe the efforts to derail the project.
-I will end with painting a picture of the new ANB.
+In what follows, I will explain why the Board of Directors decided to invest in the long-term future of the Bank by modernizing its operations and branch network.
+I will outline the principles that guided the process.
+I will describe the attempts within the institution to derail the project.
+I will end with an image of the new ANB.

 Introducing the Arab National Bank to the Digital Age

-When I arrived at ANB’s fort-shaped modern granite headquarters in Riyadh on March 5, 1991, the bank had 2,500 employees, 110 branches, and 300,000 customers.
-It was like a sleepy giant, with a strong balance sheet and an equally strong resistance to change.
-The branches were not networked, relying on antiquated manual systems.
-A customer of the main branch in Riyadh, for example, could not conduct their banking business from a different branch in Riyadh, let alone in Jeddah or Dammam.
+When I arrived at the fort-shaped modern ANB granite headquarters in Riyadh on March 5, 1991, the bank had 2,500 employees, 110 branches, 300,000 customers.
+It was like a sleepy giant, with a strong balance sheet and an even stronger resistance to change.
+The branches were not networked: They used antiquated systems and work methods.
+They treated each other as independent correspondent banks.
+For example, a customer of the main branch in Riyadh could not conduct their banking business from a different branch in Riyadh, let alone from Jeddah or Dammam.
 With no ATMs or credit/debit cards, the branches were overwhelmed with cash transactions.
 Statutory monthly consolidated financial statements to the Saudi Arabian Monetary Agency (SAMA), Saudi Arabia’s Central Bank, were submitted weeks late.
 Management information reports were inadequate and stale.

-To bring the Bank to the modern age, the Board of Directors and its visionary Chairman, Sheikh Rashid al-Abdulrahman al-Rashid, owner of ~12% of ANB’s shares outstanding, authorised a bank-wide reengineering of systems and procedures, automation, and administrative reorganization.
-The program was necessary to compete against the state-of-the-art Saudi subsidiaries of Citibank, HSBC, ABN AMRO, Banque de l’Indochine et de Suez, let alone the two largest Saudi banks, National Commercial Bank and Riyad Bank.
+To bring the Bank into the modern age, the Board of Directors, led by the powerful Chairman, Sheikh Rashid al-Abdulrahman al-Rashid, owner of ~12% of ANB’s outstanding shares, authorised a bank-wide re-engineering of systems and procedures, a redesign of its organization chart, and a state of the art automation.
+The program was to improve the Bank’s rate of return on equity and compete effectively against the technologically advanced and highly profitable Saudi subsidiaries of some of the world’s biggest and best recognized financial institutions, like Citibank, HSBC, ABN AMRO, Banque de l’Indochine et de Suez, as well as the two largest Saudi banks, National Commercial Bank and Riyad Bank.

 2. Adopt the Open System Interconnections standards (OSI), the latest development in networking.
 OSI would free the bank from being tied to any one hardware manufacturer and proprietary operating system.
 It would enable future transaction growth without the need to re-write the software.